Claude Connector Examples: 5 Patterns for Building Real Connectors (May 2026)

 title: 'Get Project Details',

-description: 'Get full details for a specific project by ID.',
+description: 'Get full details for one project by ID, including owner, milestones, blockers, and recent activity.',

 annotations: { readOnlyHint: true },